ravishankar577/Incident-Impact-Prediction/README.md

 # Incident-Impact-Prediction
 The objective is to predict the impact of the incidents/complaints raised by the customers from a service desk platform of an IT company to improve their service.
 A data set which contains the event log of an incident management process extracted from the service desk platform of an IT company was used to carry out this project.

+The dataset features are:

 ID:

 Incident identifier